Another book from Bombicino and Chatal!!

 "There are 10 videos, each only about 2 minutes in length, presented by educational audiologist Jim Bombicino.
 You can email links to share one tip at a time with one or more teachers.
 A great way to remind classroom teachers of our students' auditory access needs!
 Choose which tips to send, or send one a week to kick off the school year.
 Tips topics include: facing the student, small group work, using the HAT system, moving around, etc. Incorporates simulations of challenges listening in a classroom with hearing devices.
 Comes with handouts about listening in background noise, 2 general inservice handouts, and emailable tips for teachers."

-The Elephant in the Room is now also an I-book!
+The Elephant in the Room is now available as a Video or I-book!

 Our big news is that this poignant story for children is now a multimedia demonstration for anyone who has someone with hearing loss in their life.
-For Ipads and IOS devices.
 Listen to the sample pages by clicking below:

 This new ibook features an audio track with actors reading the roles, and the voices that Skyler hears are electronically filtered to simulate his moderate-severe hearing loss.
-A great way to demonstrate the difficult listening conditions he faces everyday!
-The ibook, as well as printed version, is available now at: Elephant in the Room – Supporting Success For Children With Hearing Loss (successforkidswithhearingloss.com)
+It's a great way to demonstrate the difficult listening conditions he faces everyday, and is available now at: Elephant in the Room – Supporting Success For Children With Hearing Loss (www.successforkidswithhearingloss.com)

 The 'Go To' Booklets for Teens and Tweens with Hearing Loss: